A Tale of Two Learning Algorithms: Multiple Stream Random Walk and Asynchronous Gossip: Related Work

 The study of asynchronous optimization has its roots in earlier works such as those by \citet{async1}, with one of the first convergence results for Asynchronous SGD provided by \citet{Tsits1984DCN}.
 Many works have focused on asynchronous algorithms in federated learning settings \cite{Agarwal2011DistributedDS, Lian2015AsynchronousPS, Zheng2016AsynchronousSG, feyzmahdavian2023asynchronousiterationsoptimizationnew,Mishchenko2022AsynchronousSB,koloskova2022sharperconvergenceguaranteesasynchronous}.
-Going to decentralized setting along with asynchrony, \citet{Assran_2021} addresses asymmetric asynchronous communication (push-sum), but to guarantee convergence, their approach requires all nodes to participate in computations synchronously at each iteration. \citet{nadiradze2022asynchronousdecentralizedsgdquantized} explores quantized gossip communication; however, their work does not account for delays in communication or computation. \cite{bornstein2022swiftrapiddecentralizedfederated} proposes a wait-free decentralized algorithm that allows nodes to have different computation speeds, but they do not consider any communication delays. \citet{accelerate} considers a framework for communication acceleration on time-varying topologies with local stochastic gradient steps.
-However, they do not consider computation or communication delays.
-The two closest works to ours are \citet{lian2018asynchronousdecentralizedparallelstochastic} and \citet{unifiedasync}.
-The former introduced the Asynchronous Decentralized Stochastic Gradient Descent algorithm (AD-PSGD), one of the most prominent asynchronous decentralized methods.
-In this paper, we consider the same algorithm as \agos and further analyze it to understand its relative performance as compared to \ours.
-Unlike our analysis, \citet{lian2018asynchronousdecentralizedparallelstochastic} derive a convergence rate under the assumption of an upper bound on computation delays, and their result is valid only when the number of iterations exceeds a certain threshold. \citet{unifiedasync} introduces the Asynchronous SGD on Graph (AGRAF SGD) algorithm, which operates with a continuous \texttt{while true} loop for communication among nodes without any assumptions about the frequency and amount of communication.
+Going to decentralized setting along with asynchrony, \citet{Assran_2021} addresses asymmetric asynchronous communication (push-sum), but to guarantee convergence, their approach requires all nodes to participate in computations synchronously at each iteration. \citet{nadiradze2022asynchronousdecentralizedsgdquantized} explores quantized gossip communication; however, their work does not account for delays in communication or computation.
+A wait-free decentralized algorithm that allows nodes to have different computation speeds is proposed in \cite{bornstein2022swiftrapiddecentralizedfederated}, but it does not consider any communication delays.
+A framework for communication acceleration on time-varying topologies with local stochastic gradient steps is considered in \citet{accelerate}, but it does not consider computation or communication delays. \citet{lian2018asynchronousdecentralizedparallelstochastic} introduces the Asynchronous Decentralized Stochastic Gradient Descent algorithm (AD-PSGD), one of the most prominent asynchronous decentralized learning methods.
+In this paper, we consider the same algorithm as \agos and further analyze it to understand its relative performance as compared to Multi-Walk.
+In particular, \citet{lian2018asynchronousdecentralizedparallelstochastic} derive a convergence rate under the assumption of an upper bound on computation delays, and their result is valid only when the number of iterations exceeds a certain threshold.
+Our analysis in this paper relaxes these assumptions, leading to a more comprehensive convergence proof. \citet{unifiedasync} introduces the Asynchronous SGD on Graph (AGRAF SGD) algorithm, which operates with a continuous \texttt{while true} loop for communication among nodes without any assumptions about the frequency and amount of communication.
 This design makes it theoretically infeasible to quantify the communication overhead.